What's the sample on Jamie T's Sheila?

 "By rights, she should be taken out and hung,

 For the cold-blooded murder of the English tongue!"

 Of course, Higgins is proved right as Eliza learns the ways of the upper classes... for a while.
 My Fair Lady was a huge hit on its release in 1964, adapted from Alan Jay Lerner and Frederick Loewe's Broadway smash.

-The voice on Sheila is definitely NOT Rex Harrison from the film and we strongly suspect that it's Mr Jamie Treays himself reading the line.
+The voice on Sheila is definitely NOT Rex Harrison from the film and we used to strongly suspect that it's Mr Jamie Treays himself reading the line.

 Finally, let's not forget that the official video for Sheila featured another British icon: the late Bob Hoskins, who lip-synced to Jamie T's voice.